ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 weatherfile.close()
 ```

+Save it and run the script.
+You should see all the lines of the csv file are printed out to screen.

 It's good practice in Python to use a keyword called `with` when you are reading from (or writing to) data files.
 The `with` keyword ensures that files are automatically closed properly at the end of their use, and system resources are correctly freed up.
-You could think of it intuitively like, "**With** this file opened **as** this shorthand name, I am going to do these things in the following block of code..."
+You could think of it intuitively like, "**With** this file opened **as** this shorthand name, I am going to do these things in the following block of code...".
+The above script can be shortened by replacing the `open()` and `close()` statements with a single `with` and `open` as below:

 ```python
 with open("StormEleanor_2_3_Jan.csv", "r") as weatherfile: